tzielins/bd2-ngx-polarplot/README.md

 - optional `errors: number[]`, optional, errors values for each series, if missing the std. deviation of the inuput series is used for scaling width or radius

-- optional palette: string[], optional, collors to be used with the data
+- optional `palette: string[]`, optional, collors to be used with the data

+- optional `labels: string[]`, labels of the data, will be rendered in the center on hover over the petal

+- optional `labelsOn: boolean`, if true the label on hover works otherwise disabled

-- optional lookAndFeel, some rendering parameters, check the code for options
+- optional `lookAndFeel`, some rendering parameters, check the code for options

 ## The angular demo project